keptn/lifecycle-toolkit/docs/docs/installation/configuration/argocd.md

 Argo will fetch the state of the linked repository and deploy the content via helm.

-You can access ArgoCD UI to see that
+You can access the ArgoCD UI to see that
-Keptn is up and running
+Keptn is up and running.

 ![keptn argo](./assets/argo-keptn.png)